Concept | Static insights#

 Publish a static insight on a dashboard#

-Once saved, your figure will appear in the Insights page and can then be published to a dashboard from the Actions menu, by clicking Add Insight.
+Once saved, your figure will appear in the Insights page.
+You can publish it to a dashboard from the Actions menu, by clicking Add Insight.

 Each published Plotly chart retains its full zoom/pan/select/export capabilities.